 1. SUBMIT ACTIVITY PROPOSAL

 In order to begin any "working" project, a proposal is required.
-This helps to formalize the project into a "Room" to gain support from the community.
+This helps to formalize the project into a "Domain" to gain support from the community.
 You can click the button below to get a copy in Word of the project proposal document.